CyberKnight4269/CyberKnight4269/README.md

-<h1 align='center'> Welcome to My GitHub Profile! 👋</h1>
+<h1 align='center'> Welcome to My GitHub Profile!👋</h1>
-Hi there!
-I'm a B.Tech Computer Science student passionate about building impactful web applications and exploring innovative solutions.
+Hello!
+I'm a B.Tech Computer Science student, passionate about building impactful web applications and exploring innovative solutions.
 This GitHub repository is a showcase of my projects, experiments, and contributions in the field of web development and beyond.
 <h1 align='center'>🚀 About Me</h1>
   <li>
     <b>🌟Backend Enthusiast:</b> Skilled in Node.js, Express.js, PostgreSQL, and MongoDB with a strong focus on building scalable and efficient APIs.